 It has a hole for a button, which isn't required here, but I managed to get some LEDs to fit those, and have set those to light whenever a joystick is moved or a button is pressed, handy to test your joysticks and who doesn't like flashing lights?

 These appear to a Windows PC as USB game controllers with an X and Y axis and three buttons (although normally only one button is fitted to the joystick).
-The hardware can support other 9 way D devices, such as Atari keypads and paddles, but these require alternate firmware, contact me if interested.
-It could also support the Amiga mouse, but why would you want to?
+The hardware does not support other 9 way D devices, such as Atari keypads and paddles, or the Amiga mouse, but why would you want to?